 - a.
-The Board of Study shall nominate a Chief Examiner for each examination.
-The Chairperson of the Board of Study will be an ex-officio member of the Board of Examiners if not already an Examiner or the Chief Examiner. - b.
+The Board of Study shall nominate a Chief Examiner for each examination. - b.
 Whenever possible, only examiners who have examined at a particular examination/component of an examination on at least three occasions should be nominated for appointment as Chief examiners for the component/examination.